 Second, be realistic about your reaction time and your vision.
 Give cars in front of you a wide berth.
 Be aware of how far ahead you can see.
 If your headlights and vision combine to give you an extremely short range of vision, drive cautiously.
 Maintain speeds that allow you to stop within that distance, even if it’s a little narrower than you might like.

 Night blindness isn’t always preventable, but some basic best practices can help many people mitigate or avoid it.

 Nutrition is extremely important.
-Foods rich in Vitamin A, such as leafy greens, give your eyes the nutrients they need to stay healthy.
-Frequent eye exams can also help detect problems early on, letting you head them off before they seriously impact vision.
+Foods rich in vitamin A, such as leafy greens, give your eyes the nutrients they need to stay healthy.
+Frequent eye exams can also help detect problems early on, letting you address them before they seriously impact vision.

 5 Easy Ways to Improve Your Eye Health Now